carpentries-incubator/hermes_metadata_lesson/episodes/introduction_standards.md

 ::: objectives

 After completing this episode, participants should be able to

-- explain the terms *metadata standard*, *metadata schema* and *metadata model*.
+- explain the terms *metadata standard*, *metadata schema* and *metadata model*,
-- memorize the basic ideas of standard, schema and model.
+- memorize the basic ideas of standard, schema and model,
 - summarize the basic concepts and data relationships for standards, schemas and models.
 :::